Training Outcomes Within Your Budget!

 What is Basel III?

-Basel III is an internationally recognised regulatory framework designed by the Basel Committee on Banking Supervision to fortify the stability of the global banking sector.
-Building upon its predecessors, Basel I and II, Basel III addresses vulnerabilities exposed during the 2008 financial crisis.
+Basel III is an internationally recognised regulatory framework designed by the Basel Committee on Banking Supervision (BCBS) to fortify the stability of the global banking sector.
+Unlike its predecessors- Basel I and II, Basel III addresses vulnerabilities exposed during the 2008 financial crisis.
 This framework enforces stringent capital requirements, ensuring that banks maintain substantial buffers to withstand economic downturns.

 Compilance Training